 Find an Approved Solicitor on the Hinckley and Rugby Building Society

-Hinckley and Rugby Conveyancing Panel : Questions and Answers
+Hinckley and Rugby Solicitor Panel Recently Asked Questions

 The for formalities of my purchase has taken place with a mortgage from Hinckley and Rugby.
-Conveyancing was of an acceptable standard but I would like to complain about Hinckley and Rugby.
-How do I make a complaint?
+Conveyancing was satisfactory but I feel I should register my dissatisfaction about Hinckley and Rugby.
+Who do I contact should I wish to lodge a complaint?

-Almost all lenders have complaints procedures.
-Your first port of call should be one of the Hinckley and Rugby branches or the Customer Care Team at Hinckley and Rugby head office.
-Ordinarily complaints to Hinckley and Rugby are sorted out effectively and efficiently.
+Almost all banks and building societies have complaints procedures.
+Your first point of contact should be one of the Hinckley and Rugby branches or the Customer Care Team at Hinckley and Rugby head office.
+Ordinarily complaints to Hinckley and Rugby are resolved very quickly.
 If you feel that the matter is not resolved you can write to the

 Financial Ombudsman Service